 - Differentiation – An active manager whose portfolio closely mimics an index may be engaging in closet indexing.
 Investors are encouraged to examine the underlying portfolio to be sure it matches the investment thesis and philosophy of the manager.

 Choosing an Indexed Product

-As an indexing firm, Alerian constructs and maintains energy infrastructure and MLP indices which it licenses to its partners for the creation of passively managed investment products.
-We launched the first real-time MLP index in 2006, which has since become the industry standard benchmark, and we continue to work hard to maintain energy infrastructure and MLP indices that meet the most rigorous standards.
-With that bias in mind, Alerian recommends that investors looking for a passive investment consider the following when researching underlying indices.
+As an indexing firm, Alerian constructs and maintains energy infrastructure and MLP indexes, which it licenses to its partners for the creation of passively managed investment products.
+Alerian launched the first real-time MLP index in 2006, which has since become the industry standard benchmark, and Alerian continues to work hard to maintain energy infrastructure and MLP indexes that meet the most rigorous standards.
+With that bias in mind, Alerian recommends that investors looking for a passive investment consider the following when researching underlying indexes:

 - Transparency – Passive investors should know what they are buying.
 The constituents of the underlying index should be available to investors, as should the methodology used to determine those constituents.
 If a change is to be made, that information should be public as well.
 Any index that lacks transparency is more like active management than a truly passive investment.
 A transparent portfolio allows investors to be sure the underlying portfolio matches their investment thesis.
-Not all EI indices are the same—some are midstream focused, others are focused on income, and others are 100% MLPs.
+For example, not all MLP indexes are the same—some are midstream focused and include corporations, others are focused on income, and others are 100% MLPs.